Traumatic Brain Injury and Why You Need An Experienced Brain Injury Lawyer

 - Assaults – When it comes to assaults, the goal of the assailant is often to incapacitate their victim.
 There is no faster way to achieve this than a blow to the head, causing a TBI.

-Aside from physical signs of head trauma such as fractures and contusions, people who have suffered a TBI may display a variety of symptoms that can indicate damage to their brain.
+Aside from physical signs of head trauma such as fractures and contusions, individuals that have suffered a traumatic brain injury may display a variety of symptoms that can indicate damage to their brain.
 Symptoms and their severity vary significantly from person to person, and they can either improve or deteriorate over time.

 - Short-term memory loss